 Have you been given the task of preparing dessert for your Christmas catch-up?
 LiveLighter have you covered with some healthy and delicious festive recipe ideas.

 What would Christmas be without pudding!?
-Our choc-chia pudding topped with berries is perfect for a sweltering Aussie Christmas.
-This is a great dessert to prepare ahead of time so you can spend your Christmas day relaxing with family and friends rather than stuck in the kitchen!
+Our choc-chia puddings topped with fruit are perfect for a sweltering Aussie Christmas.
+These are a great dessert to prepare ahead of time so you can spend your Christmas day relaxing with family and friends rather than stuck in the kitchen!

 Our berry rhubarb meringue pots look fancy but are actually easy to make.
 The sweetness of the apples and meringue combined with the tartness of the rhubarb produce a flavor explosion that will wow your Christmas guests.

-Yoghurt cups made with muesli, toasted almonds, yoghurt and fruit are easy to make – and they taste great too!
-To add a Christmas twist top with seasonal fruit like cherries, kiwi fruit, strawberries, mango or passionfruit.
+Fruity yoghurt cups made with flaked almonds, yoghurt and fruit are a simple but effective dessert – and they taste great too!
+To add a Christmas twist top with seasonal fruit like cherries, strawberries, mango or passionfruit.

 Watermelon Christmas trees

 Nothing beats the summer heat like a slice of refreshing watermelon.
-Cut watermelon into Christmas trees shapes (using a popsicle to create branches) or use a cookie cutter to make stars.
-Best of all – you can get the kids to help out.
+Cut watermelon into Christmas trees shapes or use a cookie cutter to make stars.
 These are fantastic for a Christmas picnic in the park on a hot day.